 There exist five magical Tibetan seals that allow the bearer to pass through the Maya Cloud without suffering from the mana storm (though you still need to contend with the mountainous terrain, cold, and high altitude).
 Dunkelzahn used to own one, the Seal of the Green Gloves, but these days all five are in the hands of an order of Tibetan monks known as the Sect of the Lotus Throne.
 They use the seals to travel outside Tibet and keep their nation in contact with the rest of the world.
-Am-mut choosing an object that must be moved obviously makes a poor choice.
+Am-mut designers must carefully choose their physical anchors; choosing an object that must be moved obviously makes a poor choice.